COLT: Cyclic Overlapping Lottery Tickets for Faster Pruning of Convolutional Neural Networks: Methodology

 Our motivation begins with experiment results shown in Table \ref{tab:motivation}.
-We divide Cifar-100 into two partitions.
-Among the 100 classes, images of the first 50 classes remain in one partition and the rest 50 in another.
+We divide Cifar-100 into $N$ partitions.
+Usually, N is used as a hyperparameter.
+In the case of $N$=2, if we have 100 classes for a dataset, then images of the first 50 classes remain in one partition and the remaining 50 in another.
 Then we generate LTH tickets (until around 80\% sparsity) from each partition.
 According to \cite{r5}, both tickets from two separate partitions are transferable to the entire Cifar-100 dataset.
 Because of this, we achieve 72.4/79.9\% and 72.3/79.9\% accuracy/sparsity based on training from partitions 1 and 2, respectively.
 We know there exists a strong correlation between tickets generated by both partitions.
 It motivates us to check the performance of overlapping tickets, meaning the intersecting sub-network, which remains common after pruning.
 We notice that even excluding non-overlapping weights (increasing sparsity to 95\%), we can still achieve respectable performance (69.1\%) on full Cifar-100.
 It tells that in addition to improving sparsity, overlapping tickets calculated from multiple partitions of the same dataset are also transferrable to the entire dataset.
-Since intermediate tickets obtained from the intermediate LTH pruning rounds are transferable, we calculate the overlapping ticket of two different partitions in each pruning round.
+Since intermediate tickets obtained from the intermediate LTH pruning rounds are transferable, we calculate the overlapping ticket of N different partitions in each pruning round.
 It can provide us with further pruning, which leads us to fewer pruning rounds than LTH, maintaining transferability to individual partitions and the full dataset.
-In each pruning round, we train two models based on two partitions of the same dataset to calculate two tickets from each partition, then calculate the overlapping tickets between them, and finally, transfer the overlapping ticket to the next pruning round for initialization of those two models.
+In each pruning round, we train $N$ models based on $N$ partitions of the same dataset to calculate $N$ tickets from each partition, then calculate the overlapping tickets between them, and finally, transfer the overlapping ticket to the next pruning round for initialization of those $N$ models.
 We continue this until the overlapping ticket achieves similar accuracy to the unpruned model.

 \sidecaptionvpos{table}{c} \begin{SCtable*}

 {A toy example.
 Initial random weights are updated after training.
 Using updated weights, we calculate $m^{(1)}$ and $m^{(2)}$ by assigning zero to the locations where (\textbf{bold} values) $p\%$ lower magnitude weights exist.
 Then, we calculate a generic ticket, $m = m^{(1)} \cap m^{(2)}$, that refers to the pruned subnetwork.
 Pruned initial weights for the subsequent pruning round are calculated by $m\odot\theta^{(1)}$ and $m\odot\theta^{(2)}$.} \scalebox{.7}{